gsanchit01/passmanage/README.md

 # Steps to Follow

-1. Install  a latest version of  C++  Compiler  on  your  Machine
+1. Install  a latest version of  C++ compiler on your machine
-2. Download main.c and head.h file
+2. Download main.c and head.h file.
-3. Keep these file on same directory
+3. Keep these file on same directory.
-4. Open main.c in Compiler
+4. Open main.c in compiler.
 5. Run the file.
-followed the above steps for better understanding of project.
+follow the above steps for better understanding of the mentioned project.